 'Mitzi the Midget'

 Mitzi is a MG Midget Mk1 and was 'born' in 1963.
-This is the very rare disc braked model - no door handles or locks!
-She has only had two previous owners and has covered just over 40000 miles (documented).
+This is the very rare disc braked model.
+She has only has covered just over 40000 miles (documented).
 In 2007 she had a ground up restoration where every nut and bolt was stripped off.
-Sadly several panels were too badly rusted to be saved and were replaced with new - most notably the bonnet which was made on an 'English Wheel' proof that quality British craftsmanship is still alive and kicking!
+Sadly some panels were too badly rusted to be saved and were replaced with new - most notably the bonnet which was made on an 'English Wheel' proof that quality British craftsmanship is still alive and kicking!
 Notice that there are no door locks or exterior handles - the world was a gentler place then !!!
 She is no 'garage queen' or collectors investment - she is driven regularly and driven hard - that's what she was made for!!

-The car comes complete with custom made tonneau cover that fits around the roll bar struts, full soft top in as new condition and fits over the roll bar, side screens, bumpers, all over garage cover, trickle charger and various other spares.
+The car comes complete with custom made tonneau cover that fits around the roll bar struts, full soft top fits over the roll bar, side screens, bumpers, all over garage cover, trickle charger and various other spares.

 She is fast, noisy, thirsty and desperately uncomfortable on a long journey - but GREAT FUN !!!

-The photos below were taken at Cuil Bay near Oban in summer 2016.
+The photos below were taken at Cuil Bay near Oban.

 The eagle eyed enthusiasts will spot that the bumpers are missing - they are in the garage!
 The wheels are Minilites as the originals were too badly rusted to be saved.
 She has a Tonneau cover for protecting the red leather from UV damage and a full soft roof which just clears the roll bar but she is never taken out in the rain!!